Contents

 set disassembly-flavor intel

-For project-specific settings, create a .gdbinit in your project directory.
-GDB 15+ requires you to explicitly trust it for security:
+For project-only settings, create a .gdbinit in your project folder.
+GDB 15+ needs you to trust it on purpose, for safety:

 # In ~/.gdbinit